 The Costco Visa Credit Card

 As of June 2016, Costco no longer takes American Express, they have switched over to Visa which means you can use any Visa credit card at their stores.
 You can also use a Visa or Mastercard debit card to make purchases there.
-However, if you’re a long-term Costco member, you should definitely consider getting yourself a Costco Visa.
+However, if you’re a long-term Costco member, you should definitely consider getting yourself a Costco Visa from Citi.
 It is a fantastic deal, especially if you are careful to pay it off each month before interest kicks in.

 - You get 3% cash back on qualified travel and restaurant purchases.

 - You get 2% cash back on all purchases from Costco